Mustafa Kemal Ataturk was the founder and first President of the Republic of Turkey from 1923 until he died in 1938.

 More so, he stated that no opposition could ever affect the fate of the Turkish Republic.

-Other principles included the building of infrastructures such as railways, unifying production, modifying the tax of agriculture products, and much more.
+Other principles included building infrastructures such as railways, unifying production, modifying the tax on agricultural products, and much more.

-Ataturk’s flexibility could be observed from when he tried to consult his fellow leaders on some reforms.
+Ataturk’s flexibility could be observed when he tried to consult his fellow leaders on some reforms.

-He did not assume a despot kind of leadership, but a diplomatic attitude with an open mind towards the notions provided by clear resistance.
+He did not assume a despot kind of leadership but a friendly attitude with an open mind towards the notions provided by resistance.

-As the Turkish war of independence was fought, Ataturk clearly supported his troops and encouraged them to win.
+As the Turkish War of Independence went on, he supported his troops and encouraged them to win.

-He also promoted a way of modernisation in his country that called for everyone to leave their old ways and be more flexible.
+He also promoted a way of modernisation in his country that allowed everyone to leave their old ways and be more flexible.